lnardon/NEaDB/README.md

 [![NPM](https://img.shields.io/npm/v/neadb.svg)](https://www.npmjs.com/package/neadb) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Not Exactly a DataBase(NEaDB) is a package to simulate a small and easy to use database using node and json.
-This databse module uses a key value pair to store the values in a json file.
+Not Exactly a DataBase(NEaDB) is a package to simulate a small and easy-to-use database using node and json.
+This database module uses a key-value pair to store the values in a json file.

 ## Installation